dubiacc/website/articles/en/nfp/index.md

 The latter half is the crucial distinction: Whether NFP done by accident or with the intention of shrinking the family.
 Only the first one is not a sin: this is advised to calm the conscience of scrupulous couples who worry whether they're sinning on certain days and not on others.
-However, it is not an endorsment of NFP and, even if, superseded by the teaching of Pius XI later on.
+However, it is not an endorsement of NFP and, even if it were considered one, it was superseded by the teaching of Pius XI later on.

 ## Learning the art of subtle sinning